yjs/yjs/README.v13.md

 2. When a struct that contains content (e.g. `ItemString`) is deleted, the struct will be replaced with an `ItemDeleted` that does not contain content anymore.
 3. When a type is deleted, all child elements are transformed to `GC` structs.
 A `GC` struct only denotes the existence of a struct and that it is deleted. `GC` structs can always be merged with other `GC` structs if the id's are adjacent.

-Especially when working on structured content (e.g. shared editing on ProseMirror), these improvements yield very good results when [benchmarking](#Benchmarks) random document edits.
+Especially when working on structured content (e.g. shared editing on ProseMirror), these improvements yield very good results when [benchmarking](https://github.com/dmonad/crdt-benchmarks) random document edits.
 In practice they show even better results, because users usually edit text in sequence, resulting in structs that can easily be merged.
-The benchmarks showt that even in the worst case scenario that a user edits text from right to left, Yjs achieves good performance even for huge documents.
+The benchmarks show that even in the worst case scenario that a user edits text from right to left, Yjs achieves good performance even for huge documents.

 #### State Vector
 Yjs has the ability to exchange only the differences when syncing two clients.
 We use lamport timestamps to identify structs and to track in which order a client created them.
 Each struct has an `struct.id = { client: number, clock: number}` that uniquely identifies a struct.
 We define the next expected `clock` by each client as the *state vector*.
 This data structure is similar to the [version vectors](https://en.wikipedia.org/wiki/Version_vector) data structure.
 But we use state vectors only to describe the state of the local document, so we can compute the missing struct of the remote client.
 We do not use it to track causality.